telerik/blazor-docs/troubleshooting/csp.md

 In general, a strict CSP can disable web app features, such as:

-* Scripts, styles and images from untrusted domains.
+* Scripts, styles, and images from untrusted domains.
 * Inline JavaScript in `<script>` tags and legacy DOM attributes such as `onclick`.
 Blazor `@onclick` directives work as expected.
 * Inline CSS in `<style>` tags and `style` attributes.
 * Fonts and images that are embedded in stylesheets with `data:` URIs.